Riot Material

 .

-Cinema Disordinaire is a unique of selection of strange and wonderful films -- along with their original reviews -- which showcase the singular in all of cinema, the seminal, and the utterly sublime come to screen this past half century.
-For fans of off-kilter and/or confounding films, there's not much here you won't thoroughly enjoy.
+Cinema Disordinaire is a unique selection of strange and wonderful films, along with their original reviews, which showcase the singular in all of cinema.
+These, subjectively speaking, are seminal if often entirely sublime little gems that have arrived on screen this past half century.
+For fans of off-kilter and/or confounding cinema, there's not much here you won't thoroughly enjoy.

 ♦♦♦